Purim Tips for Parents

+This is a very dangerous game.
 Children should be kept away and prevented as far as possible from playing with cap guns of any kind as it can cause injuries and burns.
 In the event of an injury from a cap gun, the wound must be washed with tap water, bandaged and the child brought as soon as possible to the hospital's ER for medical attention.

-Traditional gift baskets for children under the age of 7 should not contain small items such as hard candy, almonds, peanuts, walnuts, cashews and seeds, as well as small plastic items which could be inhaled into the lungs.
+Traditional gift baskets for children under the age of 7 should not contain small items such as hard candy, almonds, peanuts, walnuts, cashews and seeds, as well as small plastic objects which could be inhaled into the lungs.

 Costumes and Make-Up:

 Fancy-dress costumes should have the seal of approval from the Standards Institute and should be made of non-inflammable material without attachments of feathers, paper, carton or cotton wool.
-Children should keep their distance from fire especially when they are wearing hats and wigs.
+Children should keep their distance from fire especially if they are wearing hats and wigs.
 Only cosmetics approved by the Ministry of Health should be used.
 In the event of a suspected skin reaction as a result of makeup, wash the area with water and take the child to a first aid station.

 Aerosols and foam sprays: